 If a doctor told you that you have a condition or illness that you do not have, you may be able to show that it caused harmful anxiety and stress, and that the misdiagnosis led to the expense of unnecessary treatment.

-Misdiagnosis Lawyers: We Can Help You Secure Justice
+Medical Misdiagnosis Claims Lawyers: We Can Help You Secure Justice

-During our many decades of experience in personal injury matters, we have helped numerous clients who suffered from medical malpractice, including misdiagnosis.
+During our many decades of experience in South Carolina personal injury matters, we have helped numerous clients who suffered from medical malpractice, including misdiagnosis.
 While every case is different and the outcome cannot be guaranteed, some of the results we have obtained in medical malpractice cases are listed below:

 - $1,700,000 settlement of a medical malpractice claim on the fourth day of trial

 - $750,000 settlement of a medical malpractice claim

 If you find yourself in a situation where you may have been harmed by a medical misdiagnosis, contact a wrong diagnosis lawyer at the Louthian Law Firm today so that we can start the journey to justice right away.
 Once you do, we’ll be on the case, around the clock.
 There’s no reason not to call, as the initial consultation is free.
 (803) 454-1200 – Call now.